Artemmkin/terraform-kubernetes/README.md

     └── vpc
 ```

+### terraform-modules
-**terraform-modules** contains reusable pieces of terraform code which help us manage our configuration more efficiently by avoiding code repetition and reducing the volume of configuration.
+The folder contains reusable pieces of terraform code which help us manage our configuration more efficiently by avoiding code repetition and reducing the volume of configuration.

 The folder contains 4 modules at the moment of writing: